 Investing, Boards and Other Projects

-I have been a semi-active investor for many years and have made seed-stage investments in a range of companies in the tech and media space including LinkedIn, sovrn Holdings, ReDEF Group, Gimlet Media, 29th Street Publishing and NewCo.
+I have been a semi-active investor for many years and have made seed-stage investments in a range of companies in the tech and media space including LinkedIn, sovrn Holdings, ReDEF Group, Gimlet Media and NewCo.

 Along with my wife Renée, I was executive producer of the documentary film The Cult of JT LeRoy.
 We premiered it at DOC NYC in late 2014.